Byimer1/trendAdSocial/README.md

 - Like/Unlike posts
 - Comment on posts
 - Save posts for later
-- Explore page for discovering new content
+- Explore page for discovering new contents
 - Infinite scroll for better UX

 ### Direct Messages